 After Your Move

-The adjustment period for settling into a new home can take weeks, even months for people and just as long if not longer for pets so be patient.
-Let you behavior guide your pets’ and comfort each other as you turn your new house into a home together.
+The adjustment period for settling into a new home can take weeks, even months for people, and just as long if not longer for pets so be patient.
+Let your behavior guide your pets’ and comfort each other as you turn your new house into a home together.